stellar/stellar-protocol/core/cap-concurrent-txs.md

 ## Simple Summary

-This proposal provides users with the capability to submit transactions to the Stellar network concurrently, without coordinating the sequence number of those transactions.
+This proposal provides users with the capability to submit transactions to the Stellar network concurrently, without coordinating the sequence numbers of those transactions.
 This capability is limited to transactions that are valid for two ledgers only, intended for use in the most common payments and transacting use case where users are building, signing, and submitting